Let me explain a people puzzle that has always perplexed me:

 - Be too busy to get together

-**Again, this is my least favorite because it feels the least honest.
+**Again, this is my least favorite because it feels like the least honest.
 But sometimes it is the nicest way to break up with someone.

 Option #4: The Burst

 Hey, I know we have had trouble getting together over the last few months.
 I think that is mostly my fault.
 I have been pulling away.
 I think last year when X happened, it really hurt my feelings.
 I have not been able to get over it.
 I know you are a great person and have been a wonderful friend, but I think our relationship has changed.
-I do not think we can salvage it after so much has gone on.
+I do not think we can salvage it after all that has gone on.
 I am sorry.